-Benzinga Pro is specifically designed to help traders trade news events because stocks typically make huge moves during news such as merger & acquisition, trial results, earnings results and product launch.
+Benzinga Pro is specifically designed to help traders trade news events because stocks typically make huge moves during news such as mergers & acquisitions, trial results, earnings results, and product launches.

-Now, let’s look at how Benzinga Pro can help you profit from news event.
+Now, let’s look at how Benzinga Pro can help you profit from news events.

 Inside the platform, you can use the feature called “News Feeds” to pre-configure the types of news that you want to see.

 There are many different filters that you can mix and match.